mdn/webextensions-examples/user-script-register/README.md

 This extension demonstrates the [`browser.userScripts.register()`](https://wiki.developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/userScripts/Register) API.

-The extension includes an [API script](https://wiki.developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/user_scripts) (`customUserScriptAPIs.js`) that registers a script that enables user scripts to make use of `browser.storage.local`.
+The extension includes an [API script](https://wiki.developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/user_scripts) (`customUserScriptAPIs.js`) that enables user scripts to make use of `browser.storage.local`.

 To enable a user script to be specified and registered, this extension includes a sidebar action.
 The sidebar enables you to define the following properties that control the execution of a registered script, with default values provided:

 * the host pattern `*://*.org/*`, which loads the script into any HTTP or HTTPS pages on a `.org` domain.
 * script code that replaces the content of the pattern matched page with the message "This page has been eaten".
 The script also uses the API script stubs to save and recall the URL of each page "eaten".
 Information on the last and current "eaten" page is then included in the "eaten" message.
+* a script ID that is stored in the user script metadata and then used in the API script to store separate values for each registered script.

 All other properties use their default value.